swiss-seismological-service/scrtdd/README.md

 ### 2.2.
 Generating a background catalog

 In the more general case in which we don't already have a background catalog, we have to build one using scrtdd.
-Generating a background catalog involves two steps: first we select the candidate events that might have low quality locations (we still want them to be as accurate as possible and with many phases, e.g. origins from manual picks) and then we use scrtdd to relocated those to achieve the quality needed for a background catalog.
+Generating a background catalog involves two steps: first we select the candidate events that might have low quality locations (we still want them to be as accurate as possible though, and with many phases.
+That is we want origins manully relocated using manual picks) and then we use scrtdd to relocated those events to achieve the quality needed for a background catalog.
+The higher the quality of the background catalog, the higher will be the quality of the real time origin relocations.

 #### 2.2.1 Dumping the candidate events to files